Left Behind: Surviving Suicide – Entry One

 Giving a light chuckle, Timothy changed his smile to a full face grin.
 “Aunt Priya, it is good to see you.
 And how dare you bow as if welcoming a stranger.”

 “Yes, well, my nephew may as well be a stranger.
 Imagine, failing to informing the family of his most recent promotion.
-Do you realize we had to find out from the temple, and only because they were asking if you were going to stay in the dorms or with the Lord.
+Do you realize we had to find out from the Temple, and only because they were asking if you were going to stay in the dorms or with the Lord.
 Honestly, it made planning a party a bit rushed.”

 A slow feeling of unease made its way to the creases of Durston’s eyes.
 “What did my father say about the housing arrangements?”

 “Your father was a youth once you know.
-He instructed the temple that as an independent adult you were in need of privacy as befitting your station.”
+He instructed the Temple that as an independent adult you were in need of privacy as befitting your station.”
 She placed a motherly hand on his arm.
 “Your father isn’t a tyrant Timothy.”

 A week’s time passed since Durston’s arrival to the Capital, his dorm life shared with the residents of 28 other Clerics.
 Though being assigned to the temple, Durston was still considered green with a low rank position, hence over an hour of his day was spent traveling between the two.
 Ambitious faces hidden behind smiles greeted him regularly, consequences of a powerful and respected father.
 These social ambushes were something Timothy grew up with and trained to tolerate.